LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ###Colorize the Slope

-The Slope map are in greyscale.
-You are going to give the map colours.
+The Slope map are in grey scale.
+You are going to give the map colors.

 1. Open the **Layer Properties>Histogram**
 2. The values goes from 0-60 degree.
 But it is only a few cells which are above 30 degree.
 If you colorize with values from 0-60 the map will bee very difficult to read.
-A lot of cells will be in the same colorrange.
+A lot of cells will be in the same color range.
 ![Slope Histogram](figures_dk/slope_histogram.png "Slope Histogram")
 3. Click on **Style tab**.
 Set the range from **Min: 0** to **Max 20**
-4. Generate a new colorramp.
+4. Generate a new color ramp.
 Choose **YlOrBr**
 5. Click **+** Add value manually, and write **60**
 6. Double click on the pink color.
 Change the color to dark brown.
 Change the value to **60** and the label to **60**.
 Change all the labels to whole numbers.
 7. Save the Project